The Prophet Who Saw What No One Else Could — Modern Paraphrase | fresh.bible

 "LORD, open their eyes so they can see."

-The king of Israel could barely contain himself:
+The king of could barely contain himself:

 "Should I kill them, my father?
 Should I kill them?"